 Allowable Budget Items:

-- Funds for representational events should not exceed 10% of the total project budget.
+- Funds for events (food, beverages, etc.) should not exceed 10% of the total project budget.

 - You should submit your application at least 3 months ahead of the commencement of your project.